 - Mr. Gracias is the Chief Executive Officer, director and majority owner of Valor Management Corp. ("VMC").
-VMC funds are a minority investor in SpaceX, and Mr. Gracias is a director of SpaceX.
-Tesla and certain Tesla directors have relationships with SpaceX as set forth in this section and in "Certain Relationships and Related Party Transactions - Related Party Transactions - SpaceX" below. - Until SolarCity's acquisition by us in November 2016, VMC funds were minority investors in SolarCity, and Mr. Gracias was a director of SolarCity.
-Tesla and certain Tesla directors and officers had relationships with SolarCity as set forth in this section and in "Certain Relationships and Related Party Transactions Related Party Transactions SolarCity" below. - The Elon Musk Revocable Trust dated July 22, 2003, of which Elon Musk is the trustee, is a limited partner of Valor Equity Partners II, L.P., which is a fund advised by VMC. - Kimbal Musk is a limited partner of Valor Equity Partners II, L.P. and Valor Equity Partners III-A, L.P., which are funds advised by VMC.
+Certain VMC-advised funds are a minority investor in SpaceX, and Mr. Gracias is a director of SpaceX.
+Tesla and certain Tesla directors have relationships with SpaceX as set forth in this section and below in "Certain Relationships and Related Party Transactions- Related Party Transactions-SpaceX." - VMC provided certain consulting services to Tesla relating to operational optimization in 2017 and costs of \$34,347 were reimbursed to it as part of those services. - The Elon Musk Revocable Trust dated July 22, 2003, of which Elon Musk is the trustee, is a limited partner of Valor Equity Partners II, L.P., which is a fund advised by VMC. - Kimbal Musk is a limited partner of Valor Equity Partners II, L.P. and Valor Equity Partners III-A, L.P., which are funds advised by VMC.

-The Board of Directors has concluded that given that VMC funds' interests in SpaceX are minority positions and investments in VMC funds by other Tesla directors comprise fractions of such funds, and Mr. Gracias' professional experience serving on the boards of multiple companies, there are no relationships that would impede the exercise of independent judgment by Mr. Gracias.
+The Board has concluded that given that (i) VMC funds' interests in SpaceX are minority positions, (ii) Mr. Gracias has professional experience serving on the board of multiple companies without conflict, (iii) VMC received only an immaterial amount of cost reimbursements in connection with the services that it provided on an arm's length basis to Tesla, (iv) investments in VMC funds by two other Tesla directors comprise small fractions of such funds, and (v) Mr. Gracias does not have a direct or indirect material interest in any pertinent transaction or relationship described below in "Certain Relationships and Related Party Transactions-Related Party Transactions," there are no relationships that would impede the exercise of independent judgment by Mr. Gracias.

-With respect to Mr. Jurvetson, the following were among the relevant considerations:
+With respect to Mr. Jurvetson, the following was among the relevant considerations:

-Mr. Jurvetson is a managing director of Draper Fisher Jurvetson ("DFJ").
-Through its funds, DFJ is a significant stockholder of SpaceX and Mr. Jurvetson is a director of SpaceX.
-Tesla and certain Tesla directors have relationships with SpaceX as set forth in this section and in "Certain Relationships and Related Party Transactions - Related Party Transactions - SpaceX" below.
+Mr. Jurvetson is a director of SpaceX, from which he is on a leave of absence.
+Tesla and certain Tesla directors have relationships with SpaceX as set forth in this section and in "Certain Relationships and Related Party Transactions-Related Party Transactions-SpaceX" below.